 ● Performance, load, and network testing: There are two types of interface depending upon the performance: high-volume interface and low-volume interface.

 You can decide this differentiation based on the engine used by the interface and the network connectivity infrastructure.
 Therefore, it is quite natural that any high-volume interface will need a higher load testing measure.

 ● Individual systems: It is a common method where you can test each system or unit of a whole application individually.

-For example, in a retail store software, the inventory system, administrative system, and management system should work differently and efficiently on an individual level.
+For example, in retail store software, the inventory system, administrative system, and management system should work differently and efficiently on an individual level.